 Well in theory, yes but sometimes the process of warming a chimney with fire doesn’t happen as fast as we would like, and because the flue is cold and it has a negative pressure or downward draft that is stopping the chimney from warming to reverse that downward pressure and causing smoke to billow out, to understand this point will touch a little more on negative pressure later in the article.

-So what is the solution? well you need to reverse that negative pressure in the chimney and that can be achieved by lighting a piece of newspaper on fire and holding it up inside the damper or throat of your chimney, this will slowly warm the chimney and reversing the draft to an upward draft and rectifying the problem you may need to do it a few times to warm it up.
+So what is the solution? well, you need to reverse that negative pressure in the chimney, and that can be achieved by lighting a piece of newspaper on fire and holding it up inside the damper or throat of your chimney, this will slowly warm the chimney and reverse the draft to an upward draft and rectifying the problem you may need to do it a few times to warm it up.

 This can also work on a wood-burning stove or wood-burning insert holding burning newspaper close to the area in the firebox where smoke exits and goes up the chimney, remember each wood stove or insert is different, so you just need to find the spot where the smoke will travel up and out, most modern stoves draw up an out the chimney from the upper front of the stove box closest to the door.